 - Using alcohol as a reward for accomplishments or relief.

-- Living a double life that separates binge drinking from their daily work or home life.
+- Living a double life that separates binge drinking from work or home life.

-- Having difficulty imagining their life without alcohol.
+- Having difficulty imagining a life without alcohol.

-- Having chronic blackouts and not being able to remember what they did for a period of time.
+- Experiencing chronic blackouts and not being able to remember what you did for a period of time.

-- Alternating between feelings of guilt and shame towards their drunken behavior.
+- Alternating between feelings of guilt and shame towards drunken behavior.

 - Continually getting drunk before arriving at parties/bars (pre-gaming).

-- Having the inability to control alcohol consumption after their first few drinks.
+- Inability to control alcohol consumption after their first few drinks.

-- Family members or friends have expressed concern about their drinking patterns and negative behavior.
+- Family members or friends express concerns about drinking patterns and negative behavior.

 - Engaged in risky sexual behavior while under the influence.

-- Constantly thinking about the next time they can drink, how recently they’ve drunk, how much they have drunk.
+- Constantly thinking about the next drink, how recently they’ve drunk, how much they have drunk.

-- Always having to finish an alcoholic beverage whether it’s their own or another persons.
+- Always having to finish an alcoholic beverage.